Brenda Clowes MBACP COSRT

 020 8505 8328 / 07943 335954

 Couples Counselling and Sexual Therapy are my main areas of work (I trained with Relate in Marriage Guidance, adding Sex Therapy and Infertility Counselling qualifications).
-If your partner is uncertain or unwilling to come I will see you alone so that you can speak about things from your side of the picture.
+Making a decision to come together is a big first step but if your partner is uncertain or unwilling to come I will see you alone so that you can speak about things from your side of the picture.
 Often partners soften when they see your commitment.
 I also welcome people who are looking for Individual Therapy.

 Supervision for counsellors and consultations for supervisors is another part of my practice.
 I continue to believe in the process of counselling to help us with personal development and problem solving, and as couples to find out what drew us together and to reconnect and develop our strengths even more.